anthobarbarich/paradisecity/content/practical.md

       delicious food trucks, you just have to scan your wristband at one of our bars/food trucks, it’s as simple as that!
 Note that we use reusable cups and that they have a recoverable deposit.

-      You can also buy your credits when purchasing your ticket at the ticket shop, with a discount (you can already buy them on the website).
     question: >-
       ELECTRONIC PAYMENTS WITH WRISTBAND?
 WHY ELECTRONIC PAYMENT?
 HOW DOES IT WORK?
 safety:
   - answer: >-
-      "There is a first aid station permanently present on site, clearly marked on the festival terrain and map.
+      There is a first aid station permanently present on site, clearly marked on the festival terrain and map.
 Please be aware that these people stand in for your safety and the safety of your loved ones, so it’s highly recommended to follow their instructions carefully.

       The Security team is also available on and around the festival.

-      "
     question: HOW ABOUT SECURITY AND FIRST AID ON AND AROUND THE FESTIVAL PREMISES?
 camping:
   - answer: >-